Top things to do in Rovaniemi

 Ride through frozen wilderness

 Snowmobiling lets you explore Lapland’s untouched wilderness, gliding across frozen lakes and through snowy forests.
-On self-driven sleds, two people share one snowmobile, taking turns driving and enjoying the view, while children ride safely in a sled pulled by the guide, or you can choose a guide-driven ride for a more relaxed experience.
+On self-driven sleds, two people share one snowmobile, taking turns driving and enjoying the view, or you can choose a guided sled ride for a more relaxed experience.

 Meet Lapland’s Arctic animals